A New Soldier Against Skin Cancer: The Hair Follicle

-The Study: When HRAS-mutated cells act within a hair follicle, they multiply and sends signals, but they also spark follicle regeneration, which helps contain the mutant cells, finds a new study in the Journal of Cell Biology led by NYSCF – Robertson Stem Cell Investigator Dr. Valentina Greco of Yale University.
+The Study: When HRAS-mutated cells act within a hair follicle, they multiply and send signals, but they also spark follicle regeneration, which helps contain the mutant cells, finds a new study in the Journal of Cell Biology led by NYSCF – Robertson Stem Cell Investigator Dr. Valentina Greco of Yale University.

 The Importance: Understanding how hair follicles protect against cancer mutations will aid in the development of new treatment strategies that leverage the regeneration and protective potential of other tissues.

 Certain tissues are more protective than others when it comes to skin cancer.
 A new study in the Journal of Cell Biology led by NYSCF – Robertson Stem Cell Investigator Valentina Greco, PhD, identifies a tissue that can corral in cancerous cells: the hair follicle.